Syncleus/aparapi/README.md

 * [Aparapi Examples](https://github.com/Syncleus/aparapi-examples) - A collection of Java examples to showcase the Aparapi library and help developers get started.
 * [Aparapi JNI](https://github.com/Syncleus/aparapi-jni) - A java JAR which embeds and loads the native components at runtime.
 This prevents the need to seperately install the Aparapi Native library.
 * [Aparapi Native](https://github.com/Syncleus/aparapi-native) - The native library component.
 Without this the Java library can't talk to the graphics card.
 This is not a java project but rather a C/C++ project.
-* [Aparapi Archlinux AUR](https://github.com/Syncleus/aparapi-archlinux) - An Archlinux AUR for installing the Aparapi JNI.
-* [Aparapi Archlinux Repository](https://github.com/Syncleus/aparapi-archlinux-repo) - A Archlinux binary repository containing all versions of the Aparapi JNI for easy installation.

 ## Prerequisites